Struct cgmath::Plane

 Construct a plane from a normal vector and a scalar distance.
 The

-plane will be perpendicular to n
+plane will be perpendicular to n, and d units offset from the

 origin.